Co-leader of Whitmer kidnapping plot gets 16 years in prison

 In arguing Tuesday for a life sentence, Kessler said, “I think you could say that none of this would have happened if Mr. Fox was not involved.”

-“They wanted a second civil war or revolution,” Kessler said of the conspirators before Jonker’s sentence.
+“They wanted a second civil war or revolution,” Kessler said of the conspirators.
 “They wanted to ruin everything for everybody.
 This wasn’t about masks or about vaccines.
 They were talking about overthrowing the government before the coronavirus pandemic.
 They had enough guns and armor for a small war.”

-Fox was regularly exposed to “inflammatory rhetoric” by FBI informants, especially Army veteran Dan Chappel, who “manipulated not only Fox’s sense of ‘patriotism’ but also his need for friendship, acceptance and male approval,” Gibbons said in a court filing.
+Fox was regularly exposed to “inflammatory rhetoric” by FBI informants, especially Army veteran Dan Chappel, who “manipulated not only Fox’s sense of ‘patriotism’ but also his need for friendship, acceptance and male approval,” Gibbons said.

-Two men who pleaded guilty to conspiracy and testified against Fox and Croft received substantial breaks: Ty Garbin already is free after a 2 1/2-year prison term, while Kaleb Franks was given a four-year sentence.
+Two men who pleaded guilty to conspiracy and testified against Fox and Croft received substantial breaks of between 2 1/2 years and four years behind bars.

 Three members of a paramilitary group that trained with Fox were convicted in October of providing material support for a terrorist act.
 Their sentences, handed down earlier this month in state court, ranged between 7 to 12 years.